-6.3.2.1 Settling Velocities
+6.3.2.1 Settling Velocity

-The settling of cohesive inorganic sediment and organic particulate material is an extremely complex process.
-Inherent in the process of gravitational settling is the process of flocculation, where individual cohesive sediment particles and particulate organic particles aggregate to form larger groupings or flocs having settling characteristics significantly different from those of the component particles (Burban et al., 1989, 1990; Gibbs, 1985; Mehta et al., 1989).
-Floc formation is dependent upon the type and concentration of the suspended material, the ionic characteristics of the environment, and the fluid shear and turbulence intensity of the flow environment.
-Progress has been made in first principles mathematical modeling of floc formation or aggregation, and disaggregation by intense flow shear (Lick and Lick, 1988; Tsai et al., 1987).
+The settling of cohesive inorganic sediments and organic particulate materials is an extremely complex process.
+Inherent in the process of gravitational settling is the process of flocculation, where individual cohesive sediment particles and particulate organic particles aggregate to form larger groupings (or flocs) having settling characteristics significantly different from those of the component particles (Burban et al., 1989, 1990; Gibbs, 1985; Mehta et al., 1989).
+Floc formation is dependent upon the type and concentration of the suspended materials, the ionic characteristics of the environment, and the fluid shear and turbulence intensity of the flow environment.
+Progress has been made in first principles mathematical modeling of floc formation or aggregation and disaggregation by intense flow shear (Lick and Lick, 1988; Tsai et al., 1987).
 However, the computational cost of such approaches precludes direct simulation of flocculation in operational cohesive sediment transport models.

-An alternative approach, which has been applied with reasonable success, is the parameterization of the settling velocity of flocs in terms of cohesive and organic material fundamental particle size d, concentration S, and flow characteristics such as vertical shear of the horizontal velocity du/dz, shear stress $A_v du/sz$, or turbulence intensity in the water column or near the sediment bed q.
-This has allowed semi-empirical expressions with the functional form to be developed to represent the effective settling velocity.
-The following settling approaches are available in EFDC+.
+An alternative approach, which has been applied with reasonable success, is the parameterization of the settling velocity of flocs in terms of cohesive and organic material fundamental particle size d, concentration C, and flow characteristics such as vertical shear of the horizontal velocity du/dz, shear stress $A_v du/sz$ , or turbulence intensity in the water column or near the sediment bed q.
+This implementation has allowed semi-empirical expressions with the functional form: